 6. Work as a Freelancer

 Find a freelancing website and use your writing skills!
-If you want to put your academic writing skills to the test, you can even work with the writing services providing essay writer help to the students.
+If you want to put your academic writing skills to the test, you can even work with one of the many writing services out there providing essay writer help to students.
 Many websites help freelancers find clients and host jobs in any field imaginable.
-This profession is a good way to get steady work, while also creating your own hours.
+A good way to get steady work, while also creating your own hours.

 7. Travel Writing